-1.4) Running multiple hyponophagia experiments:
+3) Running multiple hyponophagia experiments:

-The first test may not provide an unequivocal result.
+The first hyponeophagia test may not provide an unequivocal result.
 This often happens and is frequently due to the baseline (control) values being too high or low, resulting in ceiling or floor effects.
-We encountered floor effects when testing hippocampal lesioned mice9,10; it appeared that the control value had to be sufficiently high to observe reduced hyponeophagia.
+Floor effects were encountered when testing hippocampal lesioned mice10; it appeared that the control value had to be sufficiently high to observe reduced hyponeophagia.

 It can be difficult to judge the required aversiveness of the test situation.
 If the mice have been tested several times already (not necessarily on anxiety-related tasks) their emotionality level will be lower than if they are naïve to behavioural testing and a more anxiogenic test will be required.
 This can often be provided by an elevated test environment (as in Figure 4).
 Aversive noise could be added to the test situation, e.g. a radio playing at a loud volume or a white noise generator.
 Brighter lighting would also increase test environment aversiveness.